JudeQuintana/terraform-main/super_router_experiment/Readme.md

+This is a follow up to the [generating routes post](https://jq1.io/posts/generating_routes/)

+Demo:
-Demo: Rough draft of super router.
+- Rough draft of super router.

-A scalable way (hopefully) to route intra-region and cross-region (same aws acct for now) central router tgws and vpcs via super router tgw. no cross account support yet.
+- A scalable way (hopefully) to route intra-region and cross-region central router tgws and vpcs via super router.

-Validated connectivity with aws route analyzer.
+- peering and routing between the super router and centralized_routers within the same region and cross region works now (within same aws account only for now).
+- The caveat is the peer TGWs will have to go through the super-router local provider region to get to other peer TGWs.
+Architecture diagrams, lol:
+  - usw2 vpc 1 <-> usw2 centralized router 1 <-> usw2 super router <-> use1 centralized router 1 <-> use1 vpc 2
+  - usw2 vpc 1 <-> usw2 centralized router 1 <-> usw2 super router <-> usw2 centralized router 2 <-> usw2 vpc 2
-(ec2 usw2a <-> vpc usw2 <-> centralized router usw2 <-> super router usw2 <-> centralized router use1 <-> vpc use1 <-> ec2 use1a)
+  - use1 vpc 1 <-> use1 centralized router 1 <-> usw2 super router <-> use1 centralized router 2 <-> use1 vpc 2

 it begins
 `terraform init`